Residente: Bzrp Music Sessions, Vol. 49: Composition and music video

 Running at a length of eight minutes and 39 seconds, it is Bizarrap's longest music session.
-The Latin hip hop song is compromised into three parts, while its accompanying music video is split in three chapters, "En Un Lugar de la Mancha" (In Place of the Spot), "Mis Armas Son las Letras" (My Weapons Are the Lyrics), and "El Caballero de los Espejos" (The Knight of Mirrors); it is a diss track directed to Colombian singer J Balvin.
+The Latin hip hop song is compromised into three parts, while its accompanying music video is split in three chapters, "En Un Lugar de la Mancha" (In a Village in La Mancha, the opening line of Don Quixote), "Mis Armas Son las Letras" (My Weapons Are the Lyrics), and "El Caballero de los Espejos" (The Knight of Mirrors); it is a diss track directed to Colombian singer J Balvin.
 Its video attained over two million views within its first hour.

 Commencing the track, and the first chapter in the music video, Residente states that he feels unsettled as he watches over the Latin urban genre and compares himself to "a crocodile who creeps out of the Nile River."
 Residente describes Balvin's songs as hot dogs, relating them to junk food; it was previously said by the former where he metaphorically states that "everyone likes [hot dogs], but when people want to eat well they go to a restaurant, which are the ones that win the Michelin stars."
 Transitioning into the music video's second chapter, he continues by criticizing singers who only lip sync in live performances and the trend of adding a vast amount of songwriters for song of short duration.
 For the latter, Residente claims that Balvin barely contributed to any songwriting for his album Colores (2019), and that he only wrote "Amarillo".
 He also sees the Colombian singer as an industry plant, lyrically stating that although he is famous, he doesn't consider him a musical artist.

 In the track's third part, Residente directly mentions Balvin; he criticizes the Colombian singer (whilst calling him a bobolon) for his appearances on the soundtrack for The SpongeBob Movie: Sponge on the Run and the compilation Pokémon 25: The Album, the release of the "Perra" music video which featured two black women in dog chains, and Balvin's controversial acceptance of the award for Best Afro-Latino Artist of the Year, while also referring him as the "Logan Paul of reggaeton".
 Throughout the chapter, he mentions other reggaeton artists who he thinks Balvin "erases from reggaeton history"; Myke Towers, Sech, ChocQuibTown, Rafa Pabön, Don Omar, Ozuna, Arcángel, and Tego Calderón are mentioned in order.
 Referring to Balvin's past multi-colored hair, he also says that the color brown is not seen and calls him a racist.